markallisongit/blog/content/posts/2022/sql-spid-5/index.md

 draft: false
 author: Mark
 tags: [sqlserver, sql-managed-instance]
-lightgallery: false
+lightgallery: true
 ---
 I had an interesting issue today when a colleague was running a long running IO intensive query.
 I ran `sp_who2` to view the activity and saw that the query was running multi-threaded, but was blocked by a SPID of -5.

-Yes, that's SPID minus five, or negative five. (putting this here to make google searches may be work?).
+Yes, that's SPID minus five, or negative five. (putting this here so that google searches maybe work?).

 {{< image src="2022-02-21_15-28-35.jpg" caption="blocking SPID -5" >}}